justjohnd/workflow/README.md

 npm init
 npm install
 ```
+-In your gulpfile change the brwosersync proxy to your appropriate database path.
+Ex.: `proxy: 'http://localhost/database-name',`

 ## On the Wordpress Dashboard
 - Install Advanced Custom Fields plugin
 - Create a field group with image arrays `image-1` to `image-8`